 Can I do this course online?

-Unfortunately there is no option for the delivery of the Queensland Health and Safety representative Course online.
-It must be completed in a face to face manner.
-During the current COVID19 restrictions we are able to deliver the program via webinar (connected delivery).
-This program covers all the some content but is delivered by our Facilitator via an online conferencing platform.
-You can complete anywhere you have an internet connection.
+Unfortunately, there is no option for the delivery of the Queensland Health and Safety representative Course online.
+It must be completed in a face-to-face manner.
+During the current COVID-19 restrictions, we are able to deliver the program via webinar (connected delivery).
+This program covers all the same content but is delivered by our Facilitator via an online conferencing platform.
+You can complete it anywhere you have an internet connection.

 Is there anything else to do after I attend the 5 days?

-If all sections of the course have been completed successfully there is no further study requirements.
+If all sections of the course have been completed successfully, there are no further study requirements.